Dancing with the waves

 WeAct quickly grew from a project into a startup.
 I went through the thrilling process of, from an idea, founding and growing a social business together with a team.
 We were proud to have reached over 15’000 participants with our gamified sustainability engagement programs while working with some of the largest Swiss employers.

 Without taking time for resting I increasingly became disconnected from my emotions and body, twice I almost had a burnout.
 It was during a calm Christmas break that I realised that I had lost the passion for my work and my own social enterprise.
 “Trying harder to reach a bigger impact” did not make sense anymore.
-Working myself to death to change the World, did not feel right.
+Working myself to death to have a positive impact in the World, did not feel right.
 I decided to leave WeAct.

 Deciding to leave WeAct was a difficult decision: I did not want to let my team down, did not know what else I wanted to do and had few savings on the side.
 Luckily I was blessed by the support of a personal coach who helped me in those tumultuous times.
 When in 2017 I set off for a sabbatical year, I spent plenty of time kitesurfing, meeting new people and living as a digital nomad.
 That’s how I found myself and my joy for life again.

-The unexplainable pains I got on my foot took me on another learning loop: my body taught me to listen more carefully.
+The unexplainable pains I got on my foot while working in the coffeshop took me on another learning loop.
+My body forced and taught me to stop and listen more carefully.
 I realized that I felt stuck and had taken a victim attitude.
 I started working on developing a mindset grounded in trust, practiced mediation and yoga, and set clear intentions.
-It took patience and when I let go of expectations, the inner change brought outer change: my pains disappeared and I got great opportunities for consulting projects.
+It took patience and as I let go of expectations, the inner change brought outer change: my pains disappeared and I got some great opportunities for consulting projects.

 Through these manifold life experiences I got passionate about practicing and sharing a way of being and doing integrating wisdoms emerging from our connections with nature, the body, emotions, the mind, the spirit.
-Exploring the shifts happening from an integrated way of being together with a group of people, let me experience snapshots of how living a regenerative culture feels and look like and drives me to co-host many more such encounters.
+Being together with a group of people being fully present in their own bodies and aware of the group, showed me what a regenerative culture can look and feel like.
+Such experiences motivate me to co-create and co-host many more encounters in which similar qualities can be experienced.